 Each course in the Fully Employed MBA program has its own method for measuring achievement.
-At the beginning of each course, the particular standards of achievement and method of measurement will be explained to students.
-In addition, to graduate, students must attend the business-decision simulation workshop.
+At the beginning of each course, the particular standards of achievement and method of measurement for a particular course will be described in the course syllabus.